zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  Whilee installing a plugin, the server could not determine the location of the configuration dataservice's "instance" folder.
+  While installing a plugin, the server could not determine the location of the configuration dataservice's "instance" folder.
 Due to this, the plugin could not be completely installed.

   **Action:**